cloudflare/pint/docs/configuration.md

 - `exclude` - list of file patterns to ignore when running checks.
   This option takes precedence over `include`, so if a file path matches both `include` & `exclude` patterns, it will be excluded.
-- `maxCommits` - by default pint will try to find all commits on the current branch, this requires full git history to be present, if we have a shallow clone this might fail to find only current branch commits and give us a huge list.
+- `maxCommits` - by default, pint will try to find all commits on the current branch, this requires full git history to be present, if we have a shallow clone this might fail to find only current branch commits and give us a huge list.
   If the number of commits returned by branch discovery is more than `maxCommits`,